19 July 2019

 Learning Across the Curriculum: On Foot through Edinburgh

-Learning across the curriculum offers aspiring teachers the tools with which they can incorporate outdoor learning into their teaching and curriculum planning.
+Learning Across the Curriculum offers aspiring educators of all kinds the tools to incorporate outdoor learning into their teaching and curriculum planning.

-Despite increasing bodies of research and policy which highlight the numerous benefits of outdoor learning in the development of young people, many educators are unable to support this form of learning.
+Despite the increasing bodies of research and policy that highlight the educational, social, and health benefits of outdoor learning in the development of young people, many educators are not well placed to support this form of learning.

 Rebecca Peacock and Simon Beames